SLK (group)

 SLK (an acronym for So Low Key and Street Life Kings) were a British grime crew from Northwest London.
 Their debut single "Hype!
 Hype!", produced by Sticky and featuring Lady Envy, reached No. 22 on the UK Singles Chart and No. 3 on the UK Dance Singles Chart.
 In 2014, Complex magazine included the video for "Hype!
 Hype!" in their list of "15 Channel U Videos We Will Never Forget".

+The crew were known for clashing rival MCs, including Roll Deep and Skepta.
+A freestyle by several members appeared on the 2006 DVD Risky Roadz 2.
+They disbanded in 2007.